timeplus-io/docs/docs/server_config.md

 # Server Configuration

+When you run Timeplus Enterprise in a self-hosted environment, the default settings are designed to accommodate common use cases with ease and optimal performance.
+The server can be configured either by modifying the configuration file or through the web console.

 ## User Management {#users}
 There is a default user for Timeplus with the username `default` and empty password.